ibpdas/ValueLine/README.md

 - Cross functional engagement

 ### Level 2.
 Enable maturity
-System capability that emerges from Level 1.
+System capability that emerges from earlier Level 1.
-Government data maturity themes from Level 1 (Beginning) to Level 5 (Mastering):
+This builds on Government Data Maturity Framework (2023) with maturity rating ranging from Level 1 (Beginning) to Level 5 (Mastering) for following suc themes:
 - Uses
 - Data
 - Leadership